verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     Controls the importance of reducing the latencies of the NoC traffic flows.
-    This value can be >=0, where 0 would mean the latencies have no relevance to placement Other positive numbers specify the importance of minimizing aggregate latency to other NoC-related cost terms.
+    This value can be >=0, where 0 would mean the latencies have no relevance to placement Other positive numbers specify the importance of minimizing aggregate latency compared to other NoC-related cost terms.
     Weighting factors for NoC-related cost terms are normalized internally.
 Therefore, their absolute values are not important, and only their relative ratios determine the importance of each cost term.